As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 There are too many variables at play that can potentially damage your wine or cause a massive mess if the bottle explodes.
 There are few if any benefits to leaving wine overnight in your car during the winter.

-In most cases, your car should be fine and mess-free and the wine, even if it does freeze through, it can usually be usable.
+In most cases, your car should be fine and mess-free and the wine, even if it does freeze through, can usually be usable.

 I also wouldn’t recommend you leave wine in the car overnight if it is warm out and air temps won’t drop below 50° all night as warm temperatures can cause a whole new set of issues for good wine.